xsscx/PatchIccMAX/Readme.md

 ### Overview

-The DemoIccMAX project can be built on macOS using Xcode, with CMake as the preferred method for generating Xcode projects.
+The Development Branch can be built on macOS using Xcode, with CMake as the preferred method for generating Xcode projects.
 This method provides more flexibility and ensures compatibility with modern build systems.

 ### Prerequisites